pear/Net_SmartIRC/README.md

 ## Future plans
 This package was originally written for PHP 4 (and the code shows it).
-My aim is to fix all submitted bugs, update the code structure as much as I can without breaking backward compatibility, and implement whatever new features are fairly simple to add.
+My aim is to fix all submitted bugs, update the code structure as much as I can without breaking backward compatibility, implement whatever new features are fairly simple to add, and update the documentation and examples.
 This package will likely be used as a starting point for a new IRC library that uses better OO principles and is even easier to use.
-- Garrett W., current maintainer
+-- Garrett W., current maintainer

 ## How to contribute
 1. Read the TODO file or the roadmap on the main package homepage to see what needs doing